mjk34/professor-py/README.md

 # professorBot

 ## Summary:
-This is the coding behind Uwuversity's Professor bot for Discord.
+This is the python code behind Uwuversity's Professor bot.

-Professor bot is a developing agent that is currently used to reward community members based on in game achievements and daily participation.
-Members are currently able to submit Valorant game scores to earn uwuCreds, a community resource that can be used for trade, expression as well as participate in the ongoing raffles.
+Professor bot is an agent that is used to incentivise members with rewarding and interactive feature to improve participation.
+Members are currently able to accumulate creds daily, sumbit game clips for Clip Night, and buy tickets to participate in the ongoing raffles.

-Professor bot manages and evaluates resources through it's locally maintained centralized blockchain where each recorded action is a transaction block that can be used to result in something meaningful.
-Professor bot was first built with a MongoDB backend, but a personal interest in blockchain structure pushed me to rework it.

-After reworking the available services around the centralized blockchain structure, I can say that it actually simplified the complexity of some of the services, and if anything, it was exciting to see the features in a new light.
+Python development for professor has halted, further developments will continue once the transition to rust is complete ... https://github.com/mjk34/professor-rs

 ## Install